sequana/downsampling/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
-0.8.1     * fix input and N in the random selection 0.8.0     **First release.**
+0.8.2     * add a --run option to execute the pipeline directly 0.8.1     * fix input and N in the random selection 0.8.0     **First release.**
 ========= ====================================================================